Kaizer Chiefs lose another star for the remainder of the season

 Zitha Kwinika: Another Kaizer Chiefs Star Ruled Out for the Rest of the Season

-After back-to-back Betway Premiership victories against Durban City and Magesi, Chiefs are closing in on a top-three finish.
+After back-to-back Betway Premiership victories against Durban City and Magesi, Amakhosi are closing in on a top-three finish, which would see them return to the CAF Confederation Cup next season.
 They are just one point behind third-placed AmaZulu, but hold the advantage of two games in hand.

 Tue, 7 Apr: Orbit College vs Chiefs